ivanoats/code-301/README.md

 # Introduction

 We are going to learn about many different topics of web development.
-The overall structure will be based on Model-View-Controller (MVC), which is a common design pattern for web applications.
+The overall structure is based on Model-View-Controller (MVC), which is a common design pattern for web applications.

-The overall course schedule is:
+The general course schedule is:

-Full Time  | Part Time    | Overall Topic
+Full Time  | Part Time    | Topic
 -----------|--------------|---------------
 Week 1     | Week 1 and 2 | The Model
 Week 2     | Week 3 and 4 | The View